stephanGarland/intro-to-x/mysql/mysql-101-0.md

 CREATE TABLE users SELECT * FROM test.ref_users LIMIT 0;
 ```

+**Warning**

+The second form shown has a [large list of things](https://dev.mysql.com/doc/refman/8.0/en/create-table-select.html) it does not do:

+- Copy any indexes, including primary keys
+- Maintain the `AUTO_INCREMENT` attribute
+- Maintain data types - `VARCHAR` may become `CHAR`
+- Maintain default values for columns that are expressions

 Finally, note that both of these _only_ copy the schema definition, not the data.
 The table you're copying from actually has thousands of rows in it, but none of those will be in your table.

 <details>
   <summary>What if you wanted to copy data as well?</summary>

   The above alternative query hopefully hinted at it!
+Just take heed of the warning.

   ```sql
   DROP TABLE users; CREATE TABLE users SELECT * FROM test.ref_users LIMIT 1000;